Table of Contents

 “I am the wisest man alive, for I know one thing, and that is that I know nothing.”

 Socrates may have been emphasizing the value of permanent learning, but he also highlights the value of self-awareness.

 People who know who they are are more likely to succeed.
 They are aware of their capabilities as well as their shortcomings.
 As a result, they concentrate on their areas of strength and surround themselves with people or tools to fill in the gaps.

 5. Be Bold

 Legendary entrepreneur Richard Branson has made risk-taking his ticket to success, despite at least 14 failed ventures he left behind.

-However, these risk-takers are not making mindless actions base on no plan and strategy.
+However, these risk-takers are not making mindless actions based on no plan and strategy.
 The risks they take are calculated, and when they fail, successful people take the time to learn from their own mistakes and turn every failure into a useful experience toward success.

 6. Be a Quick and Firm decision-maker